phensley/cldr-engine/README.md

 ## Documentation

-This project is **currently in pre-ALPHA** and under active development, with the potential major changes to APIs before the initial release.
+This project is **currently in pre-ALPHA** and under active development, with the potential for major changes to APIs before the initial release.

 * [Integration](docs/integration.md) of @phensley/cldr into an application
 * [Locales](docs/locale.md) parsing, resolving, distance-based matching